 Amazon Prime’s new ‘Lord of the Rings’ has failed to become a Stranger Things-style pop cultural phenomenon for the streaming platform.

-On one side we have our pitchfork-wielding Tolkien fans; on the other, mainstream critics claiming it as some sort of smash hit.
+On one side we have our pitchfork-wielding Tolkien fans.
+On the other, mainstream critics claiming it as a smash hit.
 The general public reaction?
-Distinctly lacklustre.
+Lacklustre.

 The story is set 2,000 years before The Hobbit and The Lord of the Rings – although Amazon only have the rights to those particular books and their appendices.
 It has already wrought a great many changes to the lore, adding original characters and compressing and reshuffling the timeline.

 Add to that the early rumours of nudity and an ‘intimacy coordinator’, it appears the creators and devoted fans got off on the wrong (har)foot from the get-go.
 After all, Peter Jackson’s Hobbit trilogy received backlash when he introduced a non-canon character – Evangeline Lilly’s elf Tauriel – in an inter-species romance with a dwarf.

 Viewers are rewarded with fab performances from a cast of largely unknown actors.
 A lot of the original characters work well, such as twisted elf Adar (Joseph Mawle), and dwarven princess Disa (Sophia Nomvete), who is wife to Prince Durin (Owain Arthur).